wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-create-windows-clusters-cli.md

 ##Create clusters

-You must have a Azure Blob storage account before you can create an HDInsight cluster.
+You must have a Azure Resource Management a a Azure Blob storage account before you can create an HDInsight cluster.
 To create an HDInsight cluster, you must specify the following:

 - **HDInsight cluster name**